When Heartburn Medications Can Be Dangerous

 The Role of Stomach Acid

 Digestion is a complex and complicated process that involves several key players, including digestive juices and enzymes.
 Stomach acid, or gastric acid, is one of the most important substances that help digestion.
 Stomach acid is a digestive fluid created in your gut to help the digestion of food.
-Its main component is hydrochloric acid (HCI) along with potassium chloride and sodium chloride.
+Its main component is hydrochloric acid (HCL) along with potassium chloride and sodium chloride.

 With the help of HCI, your stomach is able to transform a large solid meal into a semi-liquid soupy substance called chyme that can move through the rest of the digestion process without a problem.
 However, if there isn’t sufficient HCI production or your body is unable to provide a healthy gut environment, your body cannot break food down properly (1, 2).